pliu/k8soperators/docs/ManagedNamespace.md

 As its name might suggest, ManagedNamespace is an operator for managing namespaces.
-Specifically, it is designed to allow users to self-serve and create and delete ephemeral namespaces while maintaining security across the cluster's other namespaces (e.g. the ones in which applications are running).
+Specifically, it is designed to allow users to self-serve and create and delete ephemeral namespaces while maintaining security across the cluster's other namespaces (e.g., the ones in which applications are running).

 It does this by exposing a REST API that allows users to request an